 An FSA allows you to save for health and dependent care costs using pre-tax income.
 You may contribute up to $5,000 a year to a Dependent Care FSA, which can be used for certain child care expenses, or to care for senior citizens who live with you and are claimed as a dependent on your federal tax return.
-If you do not have an HSA, you may also contribute up to $2,750 per year to a general purpose Health Care FSA in 2021.
-If you do have an HSA, you can contribute up to $2,700 to a limited purpose Dental and Vision FSA.
+If you do not have an HSA, you may also contribute to a general purpose Health Care FSA.
+If you do have an HSA, you can contribute a limited purpose Dental and Vision FSA.

-Microsoft offers a life insurance benefit of twice an employee’s annual salary at no cost.
-Employees can purchase additional coverage for themselves of up to 10 times their salary, with a maximum of $2.5 million.
+New for 2023, Microsoft now offers a life insurance benefit of 3x an employees annual salary at no cost.
+Employees can purchase additional coverage for themselves of up to 10 times their salary, with a maximum of $4 million.
 Additional coverage is available for spouses and children up to age 26.
 Premiums are age-based.
 Typically, health exams are not required for basic coverage, but the insurance company may require an exam for higher levels of coverage.
 The coverage is not portable, so you might consider buying a separate policy if you think you may leave the company.

 Microsoft provides coverage for 60% of an employee’s salary up to $15,000 a month in the event of a disability.
 Employees pay only the taxes on the value of the premiums that Microsoft pays on your behalf.
 Short-term benefits cover 100% of pay for seven weeks, and then 75% for 18 weeks (25 weeks total).
 Benefits could be paid out tax-free potentially to age 65 (maybe longer if disability began after age 60).
 Note that the disability plan covers bonuses and commissions, but does not cover stock awards.
 Employees might consider purchasing a supplemental disability policy to cover a higher percentage of their income.